GarrettEichhorn/development_environment/README.md

 # Summary

-This repository is a quick-start guide for data science beginners to build a development environment.
-At the time of writing, this guide includes all necessary tools to create, sustain, share and socialize data science concepts with open source technology.
+This repository provides a quick-start guide for data science beginners to build a development environment.
+At the time of writing, this guide includes documentation to install the necessary tools for creating, sustaining, sharing and socializing data science concepts with open source technology.

+`Please fork this repository to your own GitHub account in order to use and/or augment content.`

 Technology | Link
 --- | ---